Contact Us 1-800-596-4880

 2. Enter a Proxy app name.

-• Hybrid: Select Hybrid if you have a Mule runtime running on an on-premises server that you want to use.
-See Register a server in Runtime Manager for more information.
+• Hybrid: Select this option if you want to use a Mule runtime instance running on an on-premises server that is registered in Runtime Manager.

 1. Select a target from the list or click Add server.